OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 The Unlimited Service may not be available to all users.
 We will explain which services are available to you when you are signing up for the services.
 If you cancel your subscription to the Unlimited Service, or if your subscription to the Unlimited Service is interrupted (for example, if you change your payment details), you may not be able to re-subscribe for the Unlimited Service.
 Note that the Unlimited Service may be discontinued in the future, in which case you will no longer be charged for the Service.

-If you reside in Turkey, your access to the Free Service may be limited to a fixed amount of listening hours per month.

 3.2 Codes and other pre-paid offers

 If you have purchased or received a code, gift card, pre-paid offer or other offer provided or sold by or on behalf of Spotify for access to a Paid Subscription (“Code”), separate terms and conditions presented to you along with the Code may also apply to your access to the Service and you agree to comply with any such terms and conditions.